JamesLLe93/rockpaperscizzors/README.md

 # rockpaperscizzors
-javascript program for playing rockpaperscizzors
+javascript program for playing rockpaperscizzors with some html and css for visualization